irecondo/auth0-react-native-security/README.md

-# Auth0 React Native Sample - iOS Login
+# Auth0 React Native Sample - iOS & Android

-This is a React Native application demonstrating Auth0 integration with iOS, featuring:
+This is a React Native application demonstrating Auth0 integration for both iOS and Android, featuring:

 - **Web-based Auth0 login** with Universal Login
 - **Ephemeral session** to avoid iOS consent popup
 - **User profile screen** displaying all claims from the ID token
-- **iOS device support** with proper code signing
+- **iOS and Android device support** with proper configuration

 ## Prerequisites

 - Node.js >= 18
 - React Native development environment set up
 - Xcode (for iOS development)
+- Android Studio (for Android development)
 - CocoaPods
 - An Auth0 account